Lyme disease: Host animals

 In the United States, one approach to reducing the incidence of Lyme and other deer tick-borne diseases has been to greatly reduce the deer population on which the adult ticks depend for feeding and reproduction.
 Lyme disease cases fell following deer eradication on an island, Monhegan, Maine, and following deer control in Mumford Cove, Connecticut.
 Advocates have suggested reducing the deer population to levels of 8 to 10 deer per square mile, compared to levels of 60 or more deer per square mile in the areas of the country with the highest Lyme disease rates.
+While these studies have found these effects, other studies have found opposite effects.
+A study done in Massachusetts removed deer and did not see a significant decrease in tick abundance afterwards.
+Another study done in New Jersey removed deer and also did not see a reduction in the number of questing ticks and determined that deer culling is an unlikely way to control tick populations effectively.
+One study summarized the results of multiple studies all looking at deer reduction controlling tick populations and determined that deer control can't be used as a standalone reduction for Lyme disease.
+It also claims that most studies examining this are not representative of areas with high human Lyme disease risk.
+There is varying information on whether or not the removal of deer is actually a way to control the Lyme disease epidemic.
+Removal of smaller mammals that are fed on by juveniles who are more actively acquiring and spreading the pathogen would decrease Lyme disease risk the most.